 In states that advocate parental choice and actively expand education options to more families, student enrollment in traditional public schools is declining.
 When given real choices, parents are deciding to avoid an assigned district school in favor of alternatives.

 In North Carolina, for example, the state has taken deliberate steps to expand education choice to more parents.
 These steps include lifting caps on the number of allowed charter schools, creating a voucher program for low-income families, offering tuition assistance for parents of children with special needs, and expanding opportunities for homeschoolers.

-Parents Back In Charge
+Parents Back In Charge of Schooling